• facebook

 2. It provides insight into genetic predisposition, not gene expression.

 Just because you have the genes for gluten-sensitivity doesn’t mean that you currently react to gluten or you are definitely going to wind up gluten-sensitive in the future.
 This kind of nutritional genetic testing is not diagnostic; it’s an indication of risk.
-S
+Some gene-nutrition relationships are stronger than others.

 3. A well-rounded, nutrient-dense diet can help mitigate some nutrition-related genetic risks.